 Amazing!
 Incredible!
 Unbelievable!
 Eyeglasses that let you see through clothes.
 The secrets to super-human strength.
 Scary seven-foot tall ghosts that do your bidding.
 All of this could be yours for a dollar or two.
 At least, that’s what vintage comic-book ads would have you believe.
-Six years ago, artist and historian Kirk Demarais, who runs the brilliant Gen X nostalgia site, Secret Fun Spot, became determined to uncover the truth behind these comic-book ads published between the 1950s and late ’80s.
+Six years ago, artist and historian Kirk Demarais, who runs the brilliant Gen X nostalgia site, Secret Fun Blog, became determined to uncover the truth behind these comic-book ads published between the 1950s and late ’80s.
 Last fall, he published Mail-Order Mysteries, a book that reveals what you really got when you ordered any one of 150 supposed marvels.

 “Harold von Braunhut, who pushed X-Ray Spex and Sea-Monkeys, was the guru of comic-book mail order.”